ccorbett0116/TurboPI-Introductory-Lab/README.md

 ### Step 3 — Edit the Wi-Fi Configuration File

+By default every robot broadcasts the same Wi-Fi hotspot name, which makes it impossible to tell them apart.
+Your task is to give your robot a unique name.

 The robot's Wi-Fi settings are stored in a plain Python file:

 ```